 Alongside our big scale productions, we also produce a vast array of smaller pieces throughout the year with multiple devised and text-based examination performances, the popular House Drama Competition, Drama Club and our fantastic school exchange programme with Bedales School in Hampshire, UK.

-We are well equipped with a state of the art 900 seat Auditorium for our productions, along with a more intimate and fully resourced Drama Studio.
+We are well equipped with a state of the art 900 seat Auditorium for our productions, along with a more intimate and fully resourced 140 seat Drama Studio.
 LED lighting, sound systems, mirrored studio space and an extensive costume cupboard all ensure that our Drama lessons are inspiring and stimulating for all students!